TeomanDeniz/LIBCMT/README.md

 #define INCL__TRY_CATCH
 #define INCL__TYPES
 #include "LIBCMT/LIBCMT.h"
-/* If not anything defined to specifically include anything, everything will be included

-or user can just do

-#include "LIBCMT/OBJECT.h"
-#include "LIBCMT/KEYWORDS/TRY_CATCH.h"
-#include "LIBCMT/KEYWORDS/TYPES.h"

-Ooor user can laso do:

-#define INCL__OBJECT
-#define INCL__KEYWORDS
-#include "LIBCMT/LIBCMT.h"
-*/

 // User MUST use different commands depends on the CPU type.
 // For architectures, RCX or RAX like registers automatically downs to ECX or EAX but no alterantive exist,